INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

   - **Implication**: Allows developers to implement complex logic and algorithms in smart contracts.

 - **Isolation**:
-  - **Sandboxed Environment**:
-    - Smart contracts run in a secure, isolated environment.
-    - Prevents smart contracts from accessing the underlying system or interfering with each other.
+  - **Sandboxed Environment**: Smart contracts run in a secure, isolated environment that prevents them from accessing the underlying system or interfering with each other.
   - **Security**: Protects the network from malicious code execution.

 - **Deterministic Execution**: